dellsystem/wikinotes/readme.md

 Wikinotes prototype
 ==================

 Using Django as a framework.
 SQLite in development but either MySQL or PostgreSQL as a database.
-It's going to be fucking awesome.
+The wiki pages will be tracked using git, with each page broken up until multiple "sections", all stored as files.
+This is intended to reduce the amount of unnecessary data stored for each diff, resulting in more efficient disk space usage.

 Apps and relevant models
 ---------